AI Screenr

 2

-First-round pre-panel screens go to async voice AI.
-Adaptive follow-ups, 8 default rubric dimensions, evidence-backed scoring, 4-point recommendation.
-Same depth as a manager-led phone screen, without the engineering hour.
+Round one goes to async voice AI.
+The AI asks follow-up questions, scores on 8 criteria, and gives a 4-point recommendation.
+Same depth as a manager-led phone screen, without using a developer hour.

 3

-Run the math on engineer hours lost to interviews.
+Calculate developer hours spent on interviews.
 3 free interviews, no credit card.

 Try Free